malkaviano/PlaylistCreator/README.md

+# PlaylistCreator

-This script was created to my personal use, intended to produce simple playlists from my computer media collections.
+#### This script was created to my personal use, intended to produce simple playlists from my computer media folders.

 I created it so I can watch my stuff with MPV.
 It may have other uses...
 O.o

-How to use:
+### How to use:
 Edit runner.rb, change the settings to your preferences then run runner.rb with ruby command.

+### Settings
-media_dir = media folder (collections folder)
+* media_dir = media folder (collections folder)
-media_format = the format of the file to be inserted into the playlist
+* media_format = the format of the file to be inserted into the playlist
-shuffle: write the playlist shuffled.
+* shuffle: write the playlist shuffled.
-override: recreate the playlist file if it already exists.
+* override: recreate the playlist file if it already exists.

 Resulting file has the same of the folder with m3u extension.